Cotoneaster: Vegetative characteristics

 The shoots are dimorphic, with long shoots (10–40 cm long) producing structural branch growth, and short shoots (0.5–5 cm long) bearing the flowers; this pattern often developing a 'herringbone' form of branching.
 The leaves are arranged alternately, 0.5–15 cm long, ovate to lanceolate in shape, entire; both evergreen and deciduous species occur.

+Generative characteristics

 Flowers are produced from late spring to early summer, either solitarily or in corymbs of up to 100 flowers.
 The flower is either fully open or has its five petals partially open, with a diameter of approximately 5–10 mm meters.
 They may be any shade from white through creamy white to light pink to dark pink to almost red, 10–20 stamens and up to five styles.
 The fruit is a small pome measuring approximately 5–12 mm in diameter, and it can be pink or bright red, orange or even maroon or black when mature, containing one to three (rarely up to five) seeds.
 Fruit on some species stays on until the following year.